dannyhoover/Budget-Tracker/README.md

-# Unit 18 PWA Homework: Online/Offline Budget Trackers
+# Budget Tracker

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+This application is a budget tracker that works both online and off.
+The user can make changes to their budget even without an internet connection.

 Offline Functionality: